 Couples who like getting cozy may also enjoy sleeping in a full, but otherwise, the mattress is too narrow to accommodate two adult sleepers comfortably.

 A queen mattress is longer and wider and makes a more comfortable choice for two adult sleepers.
 But it also takes up more space and comes at a higher price than a full mattress.

 What is the best full-size mattress for kids?

 When you’re buying for a child, consider the materials.
 You need something that’s going to be durable and stain-resistant.
 You may also want to opt for materials that are free from certain chemicals or materials that could irritate sensitive skin.

-The best full-size mattress for kids in your family will also depend on your price.
+The best full-size mattress for kids also depends on the price.
 If you have room in your budget, you can spring for the Avocado Green mattress.
-If you’re in the market for something less expensive, though, the Tuft & Needle Original mattress is a good option.
+If you’re in the market for something less expensive, the Tuft & Needle Original mattress is a good option.

 Buying a new mattress can require a lot of legwork when all you want to do is rest — especially when the only thing you’re sure about is the size.

 There are plenty of options for any mattress budget, so narrowing down the most important features will help you get a great start on your search for improved sleep.